SGpp/DisCoTec/docs/simple_tutorial.md

 The size of the whole "global" grid is $2^{l_d}$, with $l_d$ the level vector for each dimension $d$.
-Every MPI process in your solver should then have $2^{l_d} / p_d$ grid points, where $p$ is the Cartesian process vector.
+Every MPI process in your solver should then have $2^{l_d} / p_d$ grid points, where $p$ is the Cartesian process vector containing the number of processes per dimension in each [process group](./parallelism.md).

 ## Make Your MPI Processes Workers